 It is proper for the Latter-day Saints to venerate the Pioneer and Prophet of the Lord, whose counsels and teachings have been to them of such immense value, and who set them the example in numerous branches of profitable industry.
-It is also fitting that ilar amount, and Congress is to be asked for another \$5,000,000.
-With that amount to spend on a celebration, St.
+It is also fitting that rs, not of his faith, should honor tice to the occasion.
+What the addition of Louisiana means to the country is pointed out by an exchange which proves by figures, that of the 547,000,000 bushels of wheat produced in the United States last year 300,000,000 bushels came from the Louisiana purchase States, and Oregon and Washington, which the Louisiana purchase enabled the United States to hold.
+Further, that all the horses and mules and all the beef used by the army of the United States in the late war with Spain, came from this section, which is now furnishing Great Britain most of the horses and mules that she is using in the South African war, and is at the same time contributing largely to the food supply of the British islands.
+It certainly is a great marvel how the natural expansion of this country has been a boon to all the world, either directly or indirectly.
+The Louisiana purchase exhibition in 1903. forms a very important epoch in the history of the western empire, but the event it commemorates has significance far beyond the United States.
+The fair should be truly a world's fair.
+The idea of celebrating the Louisiana purchase in this manner, by an exhibition of the arts and industries that now flourish on what was not long ago, a barren waste, suggests that in another hundred years the millions of the Philippines, of Hawall, Cuba and Porto Rico, may feel prompted to celebrate the year of liberty in some such manner.
+A hundred years is a short time comparatively, yet much can be accomplished in that time, when the conditions are favorable to growth.
+What has been done in Manila, in the brief period of a few months, in the indus-, trial, commercial and educational lines, gives an idea of what a century may bring forth.
+All fears for the future should be silenced in the contemplation of the past.
+What has taken place will occur again, and what is now by some termed "imperialism" will one day be beginning to be recognized by the world the inspiration for a national, perhaps a world celebration.

 A ST. LOUIS CELEBRATION.
+If present plans prevail St. Louis will have a grand fair in celebration of the purchase of Louislana by the United

-Louis should be able to do full jus-
+States.
+The city proposes to appropriate \$5,000,000 for the purpose; private citizens are expected to subscribe a simllar amount, and Congress is to be asked for another \$5,000,000.
+With that amount to spend on a celebration, St. Louis should be able to do full jus-

-What the addition of Louisiana means

-to the country is pointed out by an ex-

-change which proves by figures, that

-of the 547,000,000 bushels of wheat

-produced in the United States last

-year 300,000,000 hushels came from the

-Louisiana purchase States, and Oregon

-and Washington, which the Louisiana

-purchase enabled the United States to

-hold.
-Further, that all the horses and

-mules and all the beef used by the army

-of the United States in the late war

-with Spain, came from this section,

-which is now furnishing Great Britain

-most of the horses and mules that she

-is using in the South African war, and

-is at the same time contributing largely

-to the food supply of the British is-

-lands.
-It certainly is a great marvel

-how the natural expansion of this

-country has been a boon to all the

-world, either directly or indirectly.
-The

-Louisiana purchase exhibition in 1903,

-forms a very important epoch in the his-

-tory of the western empire, but the

-event it commemorates has significance

-far beyond the United States.
-The fair

-The idea of celebrating the Louis-

-tana purchase in this manner, by an ex-

-hibition of the arts and industries that

-now flourish on what was not long ago,

-a barren waste, suggests that in anoth-

-er hundred years the millions of the

-Philippines, of Hawall, Cuba and Porto

-Rico, may feel prompted to celebrate

-the year of liberty in some such man-

-ner.
-A hundred years is a short time

-comparatively, yet much can be accom-

-plished in that time, when the condi-

-tions are favorable to growth.
-What

-has been done in Manila, in the brief

-period of a few months, in the indus-,

-trial, commercial and educational lines,

-gives an idea of what a century may

-bring forth.
-All fears for the future

-should be silenced in the contemplation

-of the past.
-What has taken place will

-occur again, and what is now by some

-termed "imperialism" will one day be

-the inspiration for a national, perhaps